DaviesX/medicom/README.md

 # medicom
-A tool for the Medicom research project to study the factors which influence the medical compliance of the patience
+A tool for the Medicom research project to study factors that influence the medical compliance of the patients.

 ![alt tag](screenshots/data-browser.png)